mary-perret-1986/kerry-perret.github.io/_posts/2021-02-15-post-mortem-handling-big-files-with-rmq-pg.md

 ## The Process🏃‍♀️

 Since there wasn't really a clear solution out of our prelimenary investigations, it was time to step back and see a slightly bigger picture about what the Hangfire job was doing overall:
-1. Requesting data from an API💱
+1. Request data from an API💱
-2. Creating groups🏘️ based on some predicates
+2. Create groups🏘️ based on some predicates
-3. Processing the groups as commands in our PostgreSQL-based🐘 event store and hence persist💾 the newly generated events
+3. Process the groups as commands in our PostgreSQL-based🐘 event store and then persist💾 the newly decided/generated events
-4. Publishing💾 the events to RabbitMQ🐇
+4. Publish💾 the events to RabbitMQ🐇

 ## Oopsie... seems like PostgreSQL🐘 is also failing❌!